 Before you do anything, it’s important to know whether your friend or loved one has an alcohol addiction.
 Alcohol use disorder, or alcoholism, is more than just drinking too much from time to time.

 Sometimes, alcohol, as a coping mechanism or social habit, may look like alcoholism, but it’s not the same.
-People with a drinking problem don’t drink in moderation; they binge drink often.
+People with a drinking problem don’t drink in moderation; they binge drink alcohol often.

 If the person does have an alcohol problem, the best thing you can do is be open and honest with them about it.
-This will usually cause fights, as they are highly defensive and don’t think they have a problem.
+This will usually cause fights, as they are highly defensive and don’t think they have an alcohol problem.
 It will get really bad for you both, making life with an alcoholic very difficult.

 Hoping the person will stop drinking alcohol and get better on their own won’t change the situation.
 The alcoholic will rage out at you, not wanting to hear about the problem “they don’t have” because you just don’t understand what they’re going through or that they “just don’t have a problem.”